ChrisTryfonas/LoginSignup/README.md

 Tools: html, CSS, PHP, MySQL, phpMyAdmin, WAMP local server.

 ### Login
-1. The user enters ‘username’ and ‘password’ at index.php form - both required.
+1. The user enters username and password at index.php form - both required.
 2. An SQL query is executed to check if **both** of these credentials exist in my database’s table.
   - If yes, it means that the user has already signed up and is redirected to another page (SuccessLogin.php) that shows a message, something like “Welcome username…”.

-  -	If not, then - at least at this beginner stage - the user is redirected to the index.php and at the url is encorporated the message “UserNOTFound”.
+  -	If not, then the user is redirected to the index.php and at the url is encorporated the message “UserNOTFound”.

-*The code that executes the query and checks if username και password exists at the table is in file: “includes/validation.php”.
+*The code that executes the query and checks if username and password exists at the table, is in file: “includes/validation.php”.

 ### Signup
-1. The user enters ‘username’ and ‘password’ at index.php form- both required.
+1. The user enters username and password at index.php form- both required.
 2. Check if the username already exists in the table.
   -	If yes, it means that this username is already taken the user must type a new one.
-In that case - at least at this beginner stage- the user is redirected to the index.php and at the url is encorporated the message “This_user_already_exists”.
+In that case the user is redirected to the index.php and at the url is encorporated the message “This_user_already_exists”.

   - If not, then the username is available, the insert query is executed and the user is redirected to a new page (file: “SuccessSignup”).
 At this page there is a button that redirects user to the homepage (index.php) in order to login after registration.

 *The code that executes the query and inserts new user at the table is in file: “registration.php

 ### Notes
 - “goback.php” is used to redirect the user from the SuccessSignup.php to Index.php after successful signup and if the return button is clicked.